 Mick and Roy have removed the upper fill of the enigmatic grave feature in Trench 4 - although we need to stop calling it that because it is decidedly not a grave.
 We've been debating the function of this feature for a few days now and all of us have drawn a blank.
-It is a oval shaped pit with a chalk lining on top of a puddled clay fill, it is too large to be a post-hole, too small to be a Clay lini.
+It is a oval shaped pit with a chalk lining on top of a puddled clay fill.
 It is too large to be a post-hole, too small to be a grave (and suspiciously empty of people), and too much of a funny construction to be for water storage.
-If you want to see the feature in 3D then follow this link to see it in Sketohfab: https://skfb.ly/o9Hys The backfill has produced decorated floor tile, a lovely thimble from the TSh century, animal bone showing signs of butchery, an early example of a brick, and the ever present peg tile.
+If you want to see the feature in 3D then follow this link to see it in SketchFab: https://skfb.ly/o9Hsy The backfill has produced decorated floor tile, a lovely thimble from the 15th century, animal bone showing signs of butchery, an early example of a brick, and the ever present peg tile.
 Hopefully as they excavate the remaining fills of this feature it shall all become clear.
 This was the day we had our volunteer thank you BBQ, although perhaps it was a mistake to have it on a day when a cold wind was blowing from the East.
-Andrew updated everyone on some of our star finds, and Maeve talked us through some of the animal bones she has been studying - so far mainly pigs and cows but she's only used texterd. only just started!

-Well it is safe to say we got to the bottom of our Trench 4 pit mystery, both physically and with our understanding of it.
+Andrew updated everyone on some of our star finds, and Maeve talked us through some of the animal bones she has been studying - so far mainly pigs and cows but she's only just started!
+April 23: day forty-five Well it is safe to say we got to the bottom of our Trench 4 pit mystery, both physically and with our understanding of it.
 It is a cess pit!
 The chalk, which we thought was a lining, is actually a capping layer that has slumped into the pit as the cess has compacted over time.
-Cess pits are an archaeologists dream because all that soft matter helps protect and preserve anything that langts in there - and these pits were used to dump compared that lands in there - and these pits were used to dump ge rubbish as well as the normal cess.
+Cess pits are an archaeologists dream because all that soft matter helps protect and preserve anything that lands in there - and these pits were used to dump general rubbish as well as the normal cess.
+So far we have had animal bone, metal finds, and a glass vessel!
+This one was quite small, definitely not one that was used for the lifespan of the Priory, suggesting there could be more of these